lookit/lookit-docs/docs/source/tutorial-first-study.rst

 Step 3: Get comfortable making changes to how your study works
 ---------------------------------------------------------------

-The "meat" of your study is in the "Study JSON", which you can change from the Edit Study view.
+The "meat" of your study is in the "Study protocol configuration", which you can change from the Edit Study view.
 Scroll down and click on the text here:

 .. image:: _static/img/tutorial/click_to_edit_json.png
     :alt: JSON as shown on study edit view